Grays River, Washington

 Grays River is a census-designated place (CDP) in Wahkiakum County, Washington.
 Grays River stands on the north bank of the lower Grays River, which flows into the Columbia River Estuary.
+The population was 263 as of the 2010 census.
+The Grays River community is part of the Naselle-Grays River Valley School District, a K-12 school district of about 670 students.

 The National Register of Historic Places-listed Grays River Covered Bridge crosses the Grays River in the community.
 It is the only such bridge still in use in Washington.
-The population was 263 as of the 2010 census.
-The Grays River community is part of the Naselle-Grays River Valley School District, a K-12 school district of about 670 students.